pavel-hrdina/chip-8-java/README.md

 ![Screenshot](screenshot.png)

-This is a project I started to learn more about emulation and the chip 8 system.
-The project is written in Java using the libgdx library for graphics and input handling.
+This is a project I started to learn more about emulation and the CHIP-8 system.
+The project is written in Java using the LWJGL library for graphics, input and audio handling.

 ## Building and running the project